 But for all the friendships, forever indebted.

 Thanks for taking the time to read this.
-I’ll try to do better updating the blog as we close out our time here.
+Let us remember those that paid the ultimate sacrifice.
 Take care, God bless.